nguterresn/battlebutbot/firmware/README.md

 ## Run with

-`platformio run --target uploadfs --environment d1_mini && platformio run --target size --environment d1_mini`
+`platformio run --target uploadfs --environment d1_mini && platformio run --target upload --upload-port /dev/cu.usbserial-A50285BI`

 You can replace `d1_mini` with your env/board.
 We need both commands because the first will save any `.html` file into the ESP file system and the second will flash the code.